thanhphu25/reliable_transport/README.md

   -h, --help     show this help message and exit
 ```

 Note that the receiver prints the received message to stdout.
 You may want to redirect output to a file for comparison with the message sent.
+See [testing](#testing-your-solutions-part-1--part-2) for more details.

 ## Testing Your Solutions (Part 1 & Part 2)